Entitlement, thy name is gamer – do studios owe us anything?

 Isn’t that the truth?
 We are, in every facet imaginable, a culture driven by the idea of instant gratification.
 However, some studios – notably Rockstar and Valve – embrace an entirely different approach to their game releases.
 There’s a mentality that drives those studios to produce content when and how they prefer; granted, that plan is not feasible for many smaller, less independent studios.
 But the refreshing part of that is that I am okay with waiting.
 I repeat -okay with waiting.
 There is nothing detrimental that occurs by being patient.
 It is, in the words of poet (yes, I went there) Kay Ryan, “a place with / its own harvests.”
 If you are angry at anyone, be angry at yourself for allowing priorities to become misaligned.

 Please remember that I am just as guilty of this; waiting for Mass Effect 3 and Skyrim over the past year was excruciating, or so it seemed.
 Looking back upon that time, I realize that my time and energy spent complaining for those games prohibited me from participating in the actual community of family and friends around me.
 Don’t let yourself get to the point where a monumental disaster becomes insignificant in your eyes, and you angrily start complaining about your own interests.
-Gaming, though it can be community driven, also has the potential to isolate us from whatever in your life truly matters.
+Gaming, though it can be community driven, also has the potential to isolate you from whatever truly matters in your life.

 Perhaps we can learn a lesson from all this: